Grants

 Grant Amounts:

-1. Standard Grants: $1,000 to $5,000.
-Examples of grants on the lower end of this range might be for work focused on speaking, publishing, or some other mode of disseminating existing resources and ideas.
-Grants on the upper end might be used to develop new initiatives and/or to publish more comprehensive materials.
+Standard Grants: $1,000 to $5,000.
+Examples of grants on the lower end of this range might be for work focused on speaking, publishing existing materials, or some other mode of disseminating existing resources and ideas.
+Grants on the upper end might be used to develop new initiatives and publish resources.

-2. Exceptional Grants: Proposals up to $10,000 will be considered for stellar projects that address all focus areas, are integrated into a school’s existing programming or curriculum, and publish materials.
+Exceptional Grants: Proposals up to $10,000 will be considered for stellar projects that address ALL focus areas, are integrated into a school’s existing programming or curriculum, and publish materials.
+Proposals for this level funding that do not address ALL focus areas will not be considered.

 Timing and Process:

-• A site visit or Zoom interview may be requested as part of the review process.
+• If accepted, applicants should allow at least eight weeks for evaluation.
+A site visit or Zoom interview may be requested as part of the review process.

 Sharing:

-The Culture of Repair Project places a high premium on amplifying the impact of grantees’ work.
+The Culture of Repair Project places a premium on amplifying the impact of grantees’ work.

 Awardees will be featured in Culture of Repair Project newsletters.